bluekitchen/btstack/port/nrf5-cinnamon/README.md

-# BTstack port with Cinnamon for Nordic nRF5 Series
+# BTstack Port with Cinnamon for Nordic nRF5 Series

 *Cinnamon* is BlueKitchen's minimal, yet robust Controller/Link Layer implementation for use with BTstack.